y4ncx/y4ncx/README.md

 <img src="https://media.tenor.com/jeYb8iK3YfsAAAAj/skull-skullgif.gif" width="30px">&nbsp;***About me***

 I'm an undergraduate Software Engineering student at UDC.
 Java, HTML, Css and python are the programming languages I am good at.
 I love to learn and build new things, productive, innovative and creative.
-* **I am interested in Web designing, Bot Development, and CyberSecurity **
+* **I am interested in Web designing, Bot Development, and CyberSecurity**
 - 💫 I’m currently learning ...
   - Java
   - python

 - ♾️ I’m looking forward to collaborate on open source projects.

 - ✔ Ask me about anything, I'm happy to help<br>

+- 💫 I love to do ...
+  - ✍️Paints and sketching
+  - 🎵listen to music
-- 🖌️ I love to do drawings and skecthing, 🎵 listen to music, and 🌃 explore the night city.
+  - 🌃 explore the night city.

 - 📫 Reach out to me at: <a href="y4ncxx@gmail.com">y4ncxx@gmail.com</a>

 <!--